-Following the expiration of the compulsory maternity leave, an employed or self-employed mother is entitled to additional maternity leave until the child reaches six months of age, which may be transferred to the child's father.
+Following the expiration of the compulsory maternity leave, an employed of self-employed mother is entitled to additional maternity leave until the child reaches six months of age, which may be transferred to the child's father.

-The right to parental leave belongs to both working parents who are entitled to the same parental leave periods as follows: 8 months for the first and second born child, and 30 months for twins, the third and every subsequent child (for each parent for the period of 4 or 15 months).
+The right to parental leave is given to both working parents who are entitled to the same parental leave periods as follows: 8 months for the first and second born child, 30 months for twins, third and every subsequent child (each parent for the period of 4 or 15 months).

-Throughout the duration of the compulsory or additional parental leave, the mother or the father are entitled to a benefit amounting to 100% of the pay received during the 6 months prior to leave.
-Parental benefit amounts to €348.
+Throughout the duration of the compulsory or additional parental leave, the mother or the father are entitled to a benefit amounting to 100% of the pay received during the 6 months prior to maternity leave.
+Parental benefit amounts to 348€.

 An unemployed parent (including a parent with other incomes) is entitled to maternity and parental exemption from work as well as to monetary benefit during that time, starting from the day of the child's birth.

 Mothers outside the labour system are entitled to a monetary benefit during the period of maternity and parental care for the newborn child.